 Hypercalciuria (high levels of calcium in the urine) is thought to influence a child’s prevalence for bedwetting.
-Civilibal, Duru, Elevli and Civilibal (2014) set out to compare urinary calcium levels over a 24 hour period between bedwetters and non-bedwetters.
-Their study included 200 children, 120 bedwetters and 80 non-bedwetters.
+Civilibal, Duru, Elevli, and Civilibal (2014) set out to compare urinary calcium levels over a 24 hour period between bedwetters and non-bedwetters.
+Their study included 200 children, 120 bedwetters, and 80 non-bedwetters.
 They included kids age 7 to 14 years old.
 They found that 23% of the bedwetters had elevated calcium in their urine compared to only 4% of the non-bedwetters.

 My Opinion: I never check children’s calcium levels in their urine if they only have bedwetting without any other symptoms.
-If they have frequency, painful urination, or microscopic blood in their urine I will consider a calcium to creatinine ratio.
+If they have urinary frequency, painful urination, or microscopic blood in their urine I will consider testing calcium to creatinine ratio.
 Often times I won’t check this until their second follow up visit because I want them to hydrate well before checking it.
 This study might change my current practice slightly.
 I will continue to encourage hydration during the day but with difficult to treat patients I will also encourage a low salt and low calcium evening meal.

 Civilibal, M., Duru, N. S., Elevli, M., & Civilibal, N. (2014).
 Hypercalciuria in children with monosymptomatic nocturnal enuresis.
 Journal of Pediatric Urology,10(6), 1145-1148. doi:10.1016/j.jpurol.2014.04.015